allpix-squared/allpix-squared/src/modules/LCIOWriter/README.md

 **Input**: PixelHit

 #### Description
-Writes pixel hit data to LCIO file, compatible with the [EUTelescope analysis framework](http://eutelescope.web.cern.ch/).
+Writes pixel hit data to LCIO file, compatible with the EUTelescope analysis framework [@eutelescope].

 #### Parameters
 * `file_name`: name of the LCIO file to write, relative to the output directory of the framework.
 The extension **.slcio** should be added.
 Defaults to `output.slcio`.